green-party-dublin-central/nh-web/site/content/post/daneswell-lrd.md

   - name: Submission to Dublin City Council
     filename: img/2022-09-26-daneswell-observations.pdf
 ---
+## \[Update 10-Mar-2023]

+An Bord Pleanála have agreed to uphold Dublin City Council's decision to grant permission with a number of [conditions as outlined in the order](https://webapps.dublincity.ie/AniteIM.WebSearch/Download.aspx?ID=1094306).

 ## \[Update 13-Oct-2022]

 On the 9th November 2022 [an appeal](https://www.pleanala.ie/en-ie/case/315062) of Dublin City Council's decision to grant permission was lodged with An Bord Pleanála